 Two days later, he was hospitalized due to concerns that his liver function tests were slow to improve despite oral corticosteroids.
 He was then escalated to intravenous methylprednisolone 1 mg/kg per day.
 Within 5 days, his liver function tests had normalized and the rash had fully resolved.
 He was discharged home on a reducing course of oral prednisolone.

 The patient was monitored weekly as an outpatient and came off prednisolone 8 weeks later.
 His liver function tests remained normal.
 A restaging CT scan 3 months after starting immunotherapy revealed a complete radiological response with no measurable disease.
 Given his significant immune-related hepatotoxicity following one dose of pembrolizumab it was decided not to recommence it.
 He continues on active surveillance; at last follow-up, 18 months since treatment discontinuation, he remains in remission.

 What is the evidence for clinical outcome in patients who discontinue treatment early due to toxicity?

 Is there any evidence that toxicity is associated with efficacy, and does immunosuppression with steroids and/or steroid-sparing agents to treat irAEs reduce the anti-tumour efficacy of immune checkpoint blockade?

 In the absence of toxicity, what is the evidence for optimal duration of treatment?

 In general, with programmed cell death protein 1 (PD-1)/programmed death-ligand 1 (PD-L1) blockade, irAEs tend to occur within the first few weeks to 3 months after starting treatment.
-Some toxicities seem to emerge earlier in ...
+Some toxicities seem to emerge ...